-Disadvantaged pupil's attendance is broadly in line with national data.
-Despite the higher than average rates of persistent attendance, we are concerned with the overall absence rate of disadvantaged students as, in the past year, as we have seen an increase in persistent absence which has been historically significantly above national average, at present our attendance data for disadvantaged pupils is broadly in line.
-Our targeted attendance strategy remains a key focus of our current plan for disadvantage and the school development plan for 2022-2025.
+Disadvantaged pupil's attendance is 2.6% below national data for all pupils with 3% gap between PPG and non PPG pupils attendance overall.
+Despite the higher-than-average rates of persistent attendance, we are concerned with the overall absence rate of disadvantaged students as, in the past year, as we have seen an increase in persistent absence which has been historically significantly above national average.